JonlUVA/Canberra-Bike-Crash-Examples/README.md

 In the above screenshot all the items highlighted in red will direct you to a new dashboard, while the item highlighted in purple will stop the server ending the cycling_main run.

+> Note: It is recommended that you click close when you are finished with the dashboard, otherwise the server will continue to run until you close the terminal.

 ### Dashboard One: Location

 Visual one is an overiew of crashes by location, time, and severity.